Iran urges U.S. to unblock aircraft deals, seeks investors

 In an interview with Reuters, Akhoundi dismissed the concerns.

-He also told a news conference that the Tehran event, attended by dozens of foreign firms, proved that aviation was international in scope and "the U.S. government cannot stand against it," according to a translation of his remarks.
+He also told a news conference that the Tehran event, attended by dozens of foreign firms, proved aviation was international in scope and "the U.S. government cannot stand against it," according to a translation of his remarks.

-The House of Representatives in July passed two amendments that would stop the aircraft sales, although to become law they need to be approved by the Senate and signed by President Barack Obama.
+The U.S. House of Representatives passed two amendments in July that would stop the aircraft sales, although to become law, they need to be approved by the Senate and signed by President Barack Obama.

 Iran estimates it will need at least 400 aircraft to renew and expand its fleet, including some 250 in the next 10 years.

+Iran previously held out against finalizing the deal as long as questions remained over U.S. approval, but now appears ready to sign a conditional contract, industry sources said.

+Iran is also negotiating with Brazilian jetmaker Embraer, a senior Iranian official said.
+It is in negotiations with the rail-making unit of Canada's Bombardier, although not with its aircraft unit, he told Reuters.

-Besides the aircraft sales, Iran is dangling the prospect of significant business for Western companies including nationwide airport expansion as it emerges from decades of sanctions.
+Iran is dangling the prospect of significant business for Western companies including nationwide airport expansion as it emerges from decades of sanctions, although such deals face domestic criticism from conservatives opposed to Iran's greater openness under pragmatist President Hassan Rouhani.

-"There are more than 60 airports in Iran but 80 percent of flights are in just 10 and these are working beyond capacity; that is why we need to develop," Akhoundi said.
+Akhoundi urged investors attending the conference to invest in Iran's airports, which are operating beyond capacity.

-"They are all ready to attract investors, who are welcome to invest in any part," he told the conference held at Tehran's Imam Khomeini airport, which plans a $2.8 billion expansion.
+"They are all ready to attract investors, who are welcome to invest in any part," he told the conference at Tehran's Imam Khomeini airport, which plans a $2.8 billion expansion.

-(Reporting by Tim Hepher; Editing by Raissa Kasolowsky)
+(Reporting by Tim Hepher; Editing by Raissa Kasolowsky and Peter Cooney)